R1. Instructional Strategies and Materials

 f.
 Methods to identify and diagnose the needs of students who have difficulty progressing

 g.
-Assess progress toward certification (when applicable)
+Methods to assess progress toward certification (when applicable)

 h.
 A course guide for instructors that documents how the components above work together to create a course of study